Faculty Leader: Mr J Daniels

 Key Stage 3

 In Year 7, students establish a well-rounded understanding of texts with a view to this understanding being used later in their academic career.
 Students will be able to critically consider different texts from a range of historical periods.
 Students will practice writing for a wide range of purposes and audiences, plus planning, drafting, editing and proof-reading.
-To also foster an appreciation and love of reading and writing for pleasure.
+They will foster an appreciation and love of reading and writing for pleasure.
 For challenge, they will focus on the idea of the key concept of the construct.

 In Year 8, students consider whole books, short stories, poems and plays with a wide coverage of genres and their importance in Literature and Language.
 Students will be able to access a wide variety of Literature in order to provide a basis for making comparisons.
 Students will embed the skills of writing for a wide range of purposes and audiences, plus planning, drafting, editing and proof-reading, and will further embed an appreciation and love of reading and writing for pleasure.